kennyhong/Eventus-iOS/README.md

 We cannot guarantee persistence of a state between setup() and teardown() due to the random de-allocation of variables on the heap.
 This is the reason for the additional setup and teardown functions that pass data through our test functions to limit duplicate code

+In order to run the view logic test suite at once, we must add the .plist file within the same level of the relative directory of the files involved.
+With that being said, this is the reason for the perhaps "messy" folder structure on GitHub/local project.
+Although when viewing within the Xcode IDE, the relative groups are split cleanly into folders.

 Additionally, there exists an issue with Xcode where occasionally the test suite fails to perform a test causing it to fail.
 If this happens you may re-run the test suite as a whole, or re-run the specific test class to verify that the tests do not in fact fail.
 The error is as follows:

 The request was denied by service delegate (SBMainWorkspace) for reason: Busy ("Application "kierancairney.Eventus" is installing or uninstalling, and cannot be launched").